Board-Folk/Einstein-TC-01/Remix/EinsteinCE/README.md

 As it the whole board is 5V only, the video RAM is 5V, *not* the traditional 4116 as you'd typically have with a TMS9918.
 Specified is MB8118 RAM if you can find it, but cheaper, 8 of the more available 4164 or 41256 RAM can be used in it place (mostly wasted, but it works).

+### Known Compatibility Issues

+More will follow in time

+  * It appears the Einstein Speculator uses the CTC, so that's not going to work sadly

 ## Build Notes

   * To reiterate (sorry) in Kicad, the square pin is pin 1.
 On an electrolytic capacitor this is positive, the long leg.
 On an LED, this is K, cathode, the short leg